 1) Prophase 1 –

 Prophase 1 is the longest phase of meiosis where three primary aspects are taking place.
 The first is the condensation of chromatin into chromosomes, the second aspect is the physical contact between homologous chromosomes, and the third aspect is the transmission of genetic information between synapsed chromosomes.
 All these aspects occur in five sub-phases.
 The following are the five sub-phases under prophase 1:

 - Leptotene: The chromosomes start to condense and attach to the cell membrane through a cap-like structure at the end of chromosomes called telomeres.

 - Zygotene: Here the chromosomes start pairing and synapsis between homologous chromosomes begins.
-The synapsis formed all over the chromosomes, creating numerous points of contact called synaptonemal complex.
+The synapsis formed all over the chromosomes, creating numerous points of contact called the synaptonemal complex.
 It is called a zip-like structure because of several coils of chromatin.
 The synaptonemal complex helps to hold the aligned chromosomes together and facilitates synapsis.
 The paired chromosomes are called bivalents.

 - Pachytene: Here, the synapse is formed, by a chromatid of one pair attaching to the chromatid in a homologous chromosome and the crossing over begins.
 After some time, the synapses snap, finishing the process of crossing over of the genetic information.
 Non-sister chromatids of homologous chromosome pairs exchange segments or parts and Chiasma is formed in these exchanged regions.
 Basically, the crossing over of genetic material between the non-sister chromatids occurs in this phase.

 - Diplotene: Here, the paired chromosomes start to separate from each other into two pairs of chromatids.
-The synapsis stops with disintegration of the synaptonemal complex.
+The synapsis stops with the disintegration of the synaptonemal complex.
 The homologous pairs of chromosomes remain attached at Chiasma.
 The chromosomes begin to coil, making the Chiasma very evident under the microscope.

-- Diakinesis: The chromosomes are at its most condensed form in this phase.
+- Diakinesis: The chromosomes are at their most condensed form in this phase.
 The homologous pairs of chromosomes in a bivalent are connected by one chiasma.
 The nuclear membrane disintegrates before Metaphase 1, the nucleolus vanishes and centrioles move to the equator.

 2) Metaphase 1: